loopbackio/loopback-next/docs/site/Concepts.md

 - [**Repository**](Repositories.md): A type of service that represents a collection of data within a DataSource.

+- [**Relation**](Relations.md): A mapping between two models which describes a real world link between them and exposes CRUD APIs based on the configuration.

 - [**Decorator**](Decorators.md): The pattern used to annotate or modify your class declarations and their members with metadata.